 If the concept of keeping up with your social media content, blog content, website updates, etc is overwhelming, think of it this way; you don’t have to reinvent the wheel when it comes to your content.
 We talked about micro verses macro content and how each concept can feed the other.
 Think about using your social media posts to create one large, detailed post.
 Or start with your large, detailed blog post and break it down into smaller bites for your social media.
 The two areas do not have to be independent thoughts.
 In fact, having your social media topics and your blog topics all tie together makes your message more memorable because it’s exposed in more than once place.
 It’s repeating, without beating your visitors over the head.

 How Hammersmith Support Can Help

 Do you have a blog tab set up on your site?
-Schedule 30 minute consultation to discuss all of your website needs.
-Hammersmith Support’s comprehensive monthly maintenance can help get your blog set up, get your site on track, and keep it there with monthly check ups.
+Schedule a 30-minute consultation to discuss all of your website needs.
+Hammersmith Support’s comprehensive monthly maintenance can help get your blog set up, get your site on track, and keep it there with monthly checkups.